vikramnayyar/house-price-forecasting-for-america/README.md

 An app is developed for forecasting house prices in America.
 App forecasts the prices for **40** American regions.
 The app was trained using <b>ARIMA</b> model and is developed in <b>Streamlit</b>.

 ## Dataset
 The dataset consists of actual house prices obtained from Zillow.
-It is a popular online real-estate and rental marketplace of America.
-It shares vital information about homes, real estate, mortgages, and home improvement.
+It is a popular; American online real-estate and rental marketplace of America.

 The dataset is avalailable in link: https://www.zillow.com/research/data/.
 It consists of **5 years** (monthly) house prices of <b>24</b> cities.